 Work from Home: 5 Tips for Staying Focused

-While many people began to work remotely due to COVID-19 and California’s stay at home orders, for a lot of people, this will be the new normal.
+While many people began to work remotely due to COVID-19, for a lot of people, this will be the new normal.
 Many companies have realized that their staff are still productive even when they work from home, and video conference software makes it easy to communicate efficiently, so a lot of businesses are offering employees the opportunity to make working remotely a more permanent situation.

 If you find yourself still working from home for the foreseeable future, here are tips for staying focused: